Working with Quotations

 You can add information to a quotation in order to define a word or phrase, to clarify the quotation's information, or to make a brief comment on the quotation's information.
 The information that you add always should be brief; reserve your major comments on the quotation's information to be placed after the quotation ends.

 Show any added information by placing that added information in square brackets within the quote.
-If your computer or typewriter does not have square bracket keys, then draw the brackets in.
-You canNOT substitute parentheses for brackets, since they carry a different meaning.
+You CANNOT substitute parentheses for brackets, since they carry a different meaning.
 (Parentheses indicate that the added information is part of the direct quotation itself and not your own.)

 Holmes stated that "The chair on which the body was found was covered in a formerly yellow, now a brownish, blood-stained tabaret [upholstery with satin stripes]" (5).
 [MLA format]